 Your experience of Malta’s rich culture, history and legacy should begin in the fortified city of Valletta.
 One of Europe’s first planned cities, ignited by the visions of the Knights of St John, you will soon feel the air of nobleness and aristocratic grandeur seeping from the balconies, palaces, palazzos and decadent buildings.

-Aside from the key sites including St John’s Co-Cathedral, The Grandmaster’s Palace, Teatru Manoel (Europe’s third oldest theatre) and the partly ‘restored’ Royal Opera house, are doors to an aristocratic linage that defines Malta.
+Aside from the key sites including St John’s Co-Cathedral, The Grandmaster’s Palace, Teatru Manoel (Europe’s third oldest theatre) and the partly ‘restored’ Royal Opera House are doors to an aristocratic lineage that defines Malta.
 The Maltese nobility has historically ruled over Malta for over 400 years – titles which were still accepted even when parts of the island when under foreign rule.

 Occupying important administrative rules and duties, these titles have been passed down through generations and were even recognised and accepted by the United Kingdom when they occupied Malta.
 Their presence dons Malta with name plaques on owned buildings and discrete historical buildings you would easily walk past.